Amjad Hussain Azar

-Amjad Hussain Azar is a Pakistani politician who is currently opposition leader of the Gilgit Baltistan Assembly.
+Amjad Hussain Azar is a Pakistani politician who has been the Leader of the Opposition of the Gilgit Baltistan Assembly since November 2020.

 Political career

-Azar contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-1 (Gilgit-I) and GBA-4 (Nagar-I) on the ticket from Pakistan Peoples Party candidate.
+Azar contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-1 (Gilgit-I) and GBA-4 (Nagar-I) on the ticket of the Pakistan Peoples Party.
 He won GBA-1 (Gilgit-I) by the margin of 3,393 votes over the Independent runner up Sultan Raees.
 He garnered 10,875 votes while Raees received 7,482 votes.
 He won GBA-4 (Nagar-I) by the margin of 498 votes over the runner up Muhammad Ayub Waziri of Islami Tehreek Pakistan.
 He garnered 6,104 votes while Waziri received 5,606 votes.
+After the election, he chose to vacate GBA-4 (Nagar-I) and took oath as the member from GBA-1 (Gilgit-I).

-On 30 November 2020, He was elected as leader of Opposition of Giligit Baltistan Assembly.
+On 30 November 2020, he unsuccessfully ran for the post of Chief Minister of Gilgit-Baltistan.
+He received nine votes and his opponent, Khalid Khurshid received twenty-two votes to be elected the Chief Minister.
+On the same day, he was elected as the Leader of the Opposition in the Gilgit-Baltistan Assembly.

+On 11 July 2023, he tendered his resignation as a member of the Gilgit-Baltistan Assembly to the Speaker of the Assembly, Nazir Ahmed.
+He resigned due to internal differences with the PPP's senior leadership which arose due to the Chief Minister election caused by Khurshid's disqualification.
+His resignation was later rejected by Ahmed, due to it being tendered in haste.